zerok/webmentiond/README.md

 - A server for receiving mentions and storing them in a SQLite database
 - A simple UI for managing incoming mentions, approving and rejecting them

+A public Docker image built automatically from the master branch of this repository is available on <https://hub.docker.com/r/zerok/webmentiond>.

 ## How to get started

 1. You need to have an SMTP server through which the server can send you